ArjanCodes/examples/code_roast_tower_defense/README.md

 - Wildcard tkinter import.
 This also makes it hard to separate things, because when you're moving a class to another file, you have no idea what imports you'll be missing, and you can't search for "tk." or "tkinter." to find them.
 - All classes are in the same file which makes it really hard to refactor.
 - Creating and running the game should be put into a main function.
+- Empty except blocks are really bad, never use this because it hides other errors.

 Other things:

 - Game class has way too many responsibilities.
 It's responsible for creating the objects in the game as well as managing the overall game loop.
 Duplication in updating and painting objects.
 - Objects in the game directly access other objects, which introduces coupling in both the structure of the Game class, as well as specific implementations of game objects.
 There's also a risk of breaking the game loop in this way, because event handling happens outside of the loop (so it may occur during an update for example which will lead to race conditions).
 - We need a proper game engine!

+## A few quick bits

+- Wavegenerator update indent level
+- NextWaveButton if statement `if self.x <= x <= self.xTwo and self.y <= y <= self.yTwo:'
+  Change to if self.x <= x <= self.xTwo and self.y <= y <= self.yTwo: and can_spawn property
+- Classes don't need to inherit from object anymore in Python 3
+- Super calls can be made shorter
+- `if selectedTower == "<None>":` -> use None instead
+- self.RUN is True (is True is not needed, and don't use capital letters if something can change).

 ## About game engines